Marcoc-rasi/DEVELOPMENT-IN-SWIF-DATA-COLLECTIONS/1 - Tables and Persistence/9 - Complex Input Screens/README.md

 # Complex Input Screens

-If you're an iOS user, you know that the App Store offers many excellent apps: games, social networking apps, and other apps that make your life easier or more fun.
-But the App Store also offers apps that help businesses track, record, and monitor their daily activities.
-Whether it's recording daily safety inspections for a city transit system, customer orders, or hotel guests, these apps have complex screens that allow users to input data for storage and management.

-In this lesson, I learned how to combine multiple controls and views to build custom and complex user input workflows.
+In this lesson, I learned how to use standard user interface controls to build a data entry interface with complex input forms.

 ## What I Learned

+- Demonstrate how to build complex workflows with complex controls
-- How to build custom forms for inputting data and creating model objects.
+- Demonstrate how to use a custom protocol and delegate for passing data between view controllers
-- How and when to use different controls to collect data.
+- Demonstrate how to use `UITableViewDelegate` methods to dynamically resize table cells
-- How to dynamically resize cells in a table view.
+- Demonstrate how to use a date picker in a table view controller
-- How to use custom protocols to pass data between view controllers.
+- Demonstrate how to use a static table view to create a form

 ## Vocabulary
 - `AnyObject`: Protocol type that represents an object of any type.